precice/openfoam-adapter/README.md

 # preCICE-adapter for the CFD code OpenFOAM

-_**Note:** This adapter is under development and currently does not add any functionality.
+_**Note:** This adapter is under development and currently only adds limited functionality.
 This README file also corresponds to the current development of the adapter and is therefore incomplete._

 This adapter is developed as part of Gerasimos Chourdakis' master's thesis.